($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: Introduction

 \subsection{Preliminaries}

 Let $\lambda$ be a partition of $n$ and $\ell \geq 2$ be an integer.
 We will use the convention $(x,y)$ to denote the box which sits in the $x^{\textrm{th}}$ row and the $y^{\textrm{th}}$ column of the Young diagram of $\lambda$.
 Throughout this paper, all of our partitions are drawn in English notation. $\mathcal{P}$ will denote the set of all partitions.
-An \textit{$\ell$-regular partition} is one in which no part occurs $\ell$ or more times.
+An \textit{$\ell$-regular partition} is one in which no nonzero part occurs $\ell$ or more times.
 The length of a partition $\lambda$ is defined to be the number of nonzero parts of $\lambda$ and is denoted $len(\lambda)$.

-The \textit{hook length} of the $(a,c)$ box of $\lambda$ is defined to be the number of boxes to the right and below the box $(a,c)$, including the box $(a,c)$ itself.
+The \textit{hook length} of the $(a,c)$ box of $\lambda$ is defined to be the number of boxes to the right of or below the box $(a,c)$, including the box $(a,c)$ itself.
 It is denoted \textit{$h_{(a,c)}^{\lambda}$}.

-A \textit{removable $\ell$-rim hook} in $\lambda$ (also called an $\ell$-ribbon of $\lambda$) is a connected sequence of $\ell$ boxes in the Young diagram of $\lambda$, containing no $2 \times 2$ square, such that when removed from $\lambda$, the remaining diagram is the Young diagram of some other partition.
-We will often abbreviate and call a removable $\ell$-rim hook an $\ell$-rim hook.
+The rim of $\lambda$ are those boxes at the ends of their rows or columns.
+An \textit{$\ell$-rim hook} is a connected sequence of $\ell$ boxes in the rim.
+It is \textit{removable} if when it is removed from $\lambda$, the remaining diagram is the Young diagram of some other (non-skew) partition.
+To lighten notation, we will abbreviate and call a removable $\ell$-rim hook an $\ell$-rim hook.